Biblically Grounded · Pastorally Focused · Confessionally Faithful

 As an educational institution committed to advancing Christ's Kingdom, Greenville Seminary seeks both to equip the next generation of Reformed ministers and to provide resources to the church today.

-The Smith-Singer Library is open to the public, though circulation privileges are restricted to members of the Seminary community.
+The Smith-Singer Library is open to pastors, seminary students, and other ministry workers, though circulation privileges are restricted to members of the Greenville Seminary community.
 Visit the Library webpage by clicking here.

 Since 2008, we have called home a building which once housed the "Old Taylors High School" on East Main Street in Taylors.